 Tips for using Auto_ViML:

-- Do not use Stacking_Flag=True with Linear models since your results may not look great.
+Stacking_Flag: Do not set Stacking_Flag=True with Linear models since your results may not look great.

-- Always set hyper_param ="RS" as input since it runs faster than GridSearchCV and gives better results unless you have a small data set and can afford to spend time on hyper tuning.
+hyper_param: Leave hyper_param ="RS" as input since it runs faster than GridSearchCV and gives better results unless you have a small data set and can afford to spend time on hyper tuning.

 train: could be a datapath+filename or a dataframe.
 It will detect which is which and load it.